spacefito/ardana-input-model/2.0/examples/entry-scale-ironic-flat-network/README.md

 This example's set of networks is defined in `data/networks.yml`.
 This file needs to be modified to reflect your environment.

-This example uses `hed3` & `hed4` as a bonded network interface for all nodes.
+This example uses `hed3` and `hed4` as a bonded network interface for all nodes.
 The name given to a network interface by the system is configured in the file `data/net_interfaces.yml`.
 That file needs to be modified to match your system.